tidyverse/stringr/revdep/problems.md

     Namespaces in Imports field not imported from:
       ‘Hmisc’ ‘digest’ ‘htmltools’ ‘knitr’ ‘lazyWeave’ ‘lubridate’ ‘rJava’ All declared Imports should be used.
     ```

+# politeness

+Version: 0.2.1

+## In both

+*   checking package dependencies ...
+ERROR
+    ```
+    Package required but not available: ‘quanteda’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

 # polywog